top of page

 The VW squeeze resulted in massive losses for short sellers, estimated in the tens of billions of euros.
 Many hedge funds faced significant financial distress, and some were forced to close.
 For Porsche, the squeeze temporarily increased its financial power, but it also led to regulatory scrutiny and complex legal battles in the years that followed.

-The Silver Short Squeeze by the Hunt Brothers
+The Silver Short Squeeze by the Hunt Brothers (History of Short Squeezes)

 silver short squeeze